kgrossnickle/eth-box/README.md

 Then you will need to connect via WIFI or build the appx package and put on xbox.
 This doc covers it well https://docs.microsoft.com/en-us/windows/uwp/xbox-apps/development-environment-setup
 # Bugs
-The Bound for the miner is a hash that begins with 00000000XXXXXXXXXXXXX (8 preceding 0s example: 00000000b9de3b6e15924387fde5fa0a13a2fb4725a30ffbb597e4721da28f36).
+1.The Bound for the miner is a hash that begins with 00000000XXXXXXXXXXXXX (8 preceding 0s example: 00000000b9de3b6e15924387fde5fa0a13a2fb4725a30ffbb597e4721da28f36).
 However, most pools have a less strict hash than this so you will miss out on blocks _significantly_ hurting your return from the pool.
 The fix is to add a boundary checker to ETHashMine.hlsl ~ line 469.
 Currently it is
  ```if (concat[0].x == 0) {```
  where concat[0] stores the 8 first digits, so only if there all zero do we report a solution.
  this _should_ be
  ```if (concat[0].x < boundary)```
  but since concat is in little endian this is actually super non-trivial (at least to me.
 Its probably trivial to some bit master).

+ 2. Some epochs are 50x slower...
+NO idea why.
+Makes 0 sense, must be some error in the HLSL code.
+An example error epoch is epoch 435 (seed = 37f0818a24a483c5bd9c28e7b455358ccfe14a11e3504f5290946f9e3582775c ).
+On my 2070 RTX , I get 17 MH/s on epoch 434 and 436 and **.32** MH/s on epoch 435, around 50x slower...
 # Change GPU to run on
 in ```MainPage::MainPage()``` change ```miner = DXMiner(0); ``` to ```miner = DXMiner(YOUR_GPU_OR_CPU_NUM)``` where the number is the index number from the dropdown.
 Sorry I hardcoded this for SPEEEDDDDD and since GPU is always index 0 if yours is recognized
 # Testing